nautobot/nautobot-arista-cloudvision-importer/README.md

 ## Installation

-To use this tool, clone this repository to your local machine using
+To use this tool, clone this repository to your local machine using and change your working directory to the root of the project.

 ```shell
 git clone git@github.com:networktocode-llc/nautobot-arista-cloudvision-importer.git
 ```

-This command line tool is managed and ran from poetry.
+This command line tool is ran from poetry.
 To install poetry follow the instructions [here](https://python-poetry.org/docs/).

 ## Usage
 Before using this tool, you need to configure a few variables in the `pyproject.toml` file under the `[tool.nautobot_aristacv_importer]` section.

 For Nautobot, you need to configure the the following: